filipnaudot/SRAT/README.md

 ```console
 out/remote
 ```
-this will start remote and by defult it will listen on port 8080 for new connections.
-The next step is to run `out/local` and give it the IP-address and port to connect to.
+this will start `remote` and by defult it will listen on port `8080` for new connections.
+The next step is to run `out/local` and give it the remote IP-address and port to connect to.
 ```console
 out/local [IP] [PORT]
 ```